Victorian water tower conversion in Melton Park, Suffolk

 • Bedroom three (19'10" x 6'5" opening to 9'10" (max)) an 'L' shaped twin bedroom

-• An octagonal inner lobby (11'10" x 11'10" (with door to roof at half landing) with double height ceiling, exposed brickwork and floorboards offers space for a study area / library featuring the old water gauge and a staircase rising to the second floor.
+• An octagonal inner lobby (11'10" x 11'10") with double height ceiling, exposed brickwork and floorboards offers space for a study area / library featuring the old water gauge and a staircase rising to the second floor.

 • The family bathroom is also located on the first floor and offers dual sinks, a bath and separate shower.